-To Change DPI in GIMP follow below steps:
+To Change DPI in GIMP follow the below steps:

 - Open GIMP Editor